Professor Robert Gleave

 Islamic Reformulations: Belief, Governance and Violence

-Robert Gleave is Professor of Arabic Studies at the University of Exeter.
+At the time of his appointment as a Fellow, Robert Gleave was Professor of Arabic Studies at the University of Exeter.
 His research interests include Hermeneutics and Scriptural Exegesis in Islam; Islamic Law, in particular works of Islamic legal theory (usul al-fiqh); Violence and its justification in Islamic thought; and Shi’ism, in particular Shi’i legal and political theory.

-Robert is Secretary-Treasurer of the International Society for Islamic Legal Studies and President of the British Institute of Persian Studies.
-He also holds the position of Chair of the Advisory Board for the Higher Education Academy’s Islamic Studies Network.
+At the time of his appointment, Robert was Secretary-Treasurer of the International Society for Islamic Legal Studies and President of the British Institute of Persian Studies.
+He also held the position of Chair of the Advisory Board for the Higher Education Academy’s Islamic Studies Network.

 In 2013, Robert was a Visiting Mellon Scholar at the University of Chicago.
 He has also been a Fellow at the Institute for Advanced Studies in Jerusalem and a Visiting Scholar at the Leiden University Centre for the Study of Islam and Society.

-Robert’s Global Uncertainties Leadership Fellowship is entitled Islamic Reformulations: Belief, Governance and Violence and aims to explore how Muslim thought has developed in the modern period, and how these modern developments relate to the pre-modern tradition of Islamic thought.
+Robert’s Global Uncertainties Leadership Fellowship, which ran from September 2012 to February 2016 was entitled Islamic Reformulations: Belief, Governance and Violence and aims to explore how Muslim thought has developed in the modern period, and how these modern developments relate to the pre-modern tradition of Islamic thought.

-The project focuses on the interlinked themes of belief, governance and violence and includes two elements:
+The project focused on the interlinked themes of belief, governance and violence and included two elements:

 - A network of scholars examining the role of religious belief and ideological commitment in explaining action; and